top of page

 • Patients can follow their ER journey with a progress tracker that displays their current status and next steps.

-• Medical jargon is translated into easy-to-understand language to reduce confusion and facilitate effective staff-patient dialogue.
+• Medical jargon is translated into easy-to-understand language to reduce confusion and facilitate effective communication between staff and patients.

 • The system provides information that includes the care team, room number, and the patient's medical flag to ensure transparency.